gongqilin/API/getting_started/making_requests_for_data.md

     </tr>
 </table>

-If the client application passes an invalid access token or an invalid token type, the BGL API will return an error, illustrated in the table below.
+Error messages returned by BGL API are listed in the table below.

 <table>
     <tr>